Makerspace-Wissenslandkarte/test1/README.md

     instead of the flag file; this would allow automated configuration changes, too.
 * SESSION_COOKIE_SECURE and SESSION_COOKIE_SECURE are not set, this should be activated when a HTTPS reverse proxy is present.
 * Connections between Docker Containers are not encrypted yet.
+* unsafe-eval is still enabled in Production mode due to standalone Vue.js requirements -- see settings.py.

 ## How to develop?